 Restrictions

-Some transactions cannot be accounted for under CAS and must continue to be accounted for using standard VAT rules.
+Some transactions cannot be accounted for under cash accounting scheme and must continue to be accounted for using standard VAT rules.
 The following are excluded to keep the scheme simple:

 - Goods that are bought or sold under lease purchase, hire purchase, conditional sale or credit sale agreements.